NeuralLog/specs/10-security-model.md

 The TypeScript Client SDK is the cornerstone of NeuralLog's security architecture.
 It implements a true zero-knowledge approach where:

 1. **All encryption and decryption happens client-side**: The server never sees plaintext data
-2. **Passwords never leave the client**: Authentication is handled through secure key derivation
+2. **Recovery phrases and passwords never leave the client**: Authentication and key derivation happen client-side
-3. **API keys contain cryptographic material**: Used to derive encryption keys for logs
+3. **Hierarchical key system**: Master Secret → Master KEK → Operational KEKs → Log Keys
+4. **KEK versioning**: Supports secure key rotation without re-encrypting all data
+5. **Encrypted KEK blobs**: Secure distribution of keys to authorized users
-4. **Search tokens are generated client-side**: Enabling search without revealing content
+6. **Search tokens are generated client-side**: Enabling search without revealing content

-This client-centric approach means that even if the entire server infrastructure were compromised, an attacker would still be unable to read logs without the proper API keys or master secrets.
+This client-centric approach means that even if the entire server infrastructure were compromised, an attacker would still be unable to read logs without the proper recovery phrases or KEK blobs.

 ## Security Architecture